 She studied Organ literature and improvisation with cathedral organist Prof. Silvius von Kessel, Prof. Martin Sturm, Prof. Michael Kapsner und Hans Christian Martin, conducting with Prof. Jürgen Puschbeck.
 She wrote her thesis about Bach’s Passacaglia in c minor “Reception history and registration practice”.
 From 2016 to 2018 she directed Weimar’s gospel choir “Jakob Singers”.
 In 2018 she was awarded with the German-Scholarship.

 Lively concert activities take her to important locations within Germany and beyond national borders.
-She also appears as a continuo player, including at the Stuttgart International Bach Academy under the direction of Hans-Christoph Rademann.
+As a continuo player she regularly performs with important ensembles.
+She has worked with Ton Koopman, among others, and with Hans-Christoph Rademann as part of the International Bach Academy Stuttgart.

-She was organist at the world famous Hildebrandt-organ from 1746 from 2019 until september 2021 in Naumburg St. Wenzel.
+From 2019 to September 2021, Julia Raasch was organist at the world-famous Hildebrandt organ from 1746 in Naumburg St. Wenzel.

 She is a prizewinner of the Northern Ireland International Organ Competition 2019 and also won a special prize at the organ competition in Neubrandenburg in 2021.